It goes with every kid I suppose. Most frequent question my kid is asking “When I can watch cartoon mom?”

 · Shared viewing gives family members of all ages an opportunity to spend time together.

-· Parents can use TV as a catalyst to get kids reading—following up on TV programs by getting books on the same subjects or reading authors whose work was adapted for the programs.
+· Parents can use the TV as a catalyst to get kids reading—following up on TV programs by getting books on the same subjects or reading authors whose work was adapted for the programs.

 · Great television can teach kids important values and life lessons.